Elevation: 8,140 ft

 Leave the road and bushwhack through a short strip of aspens and blowdown at roadside to begin the climb up the open terrain of short desert scrub with a gravel base.
 There is some scattered mountain mahogany to skirt on your ascent up this magnificent face.
 If you enjoy steep terrain and a good aerobic workout, you will LOVE the South Face of Peak 8140.
 As you climb, move L/W to reach the crest of a rounded shoulder in order to avoid endless side-hilling on the steep terrain on the R/E side of the shoulder.
 This shoulder has scattered mountain mahogany on it, but it is easy to skirt those nightmarish trees here.

 The shoulder is almost dead north-to-south and shows up on the USGS topo map on the left edge of the eastern open slope on the south face.
 It reaches the summit ridge about 1/8 mile east of the true summit area.
 Please note that Point 8053 is NOT the summit and is about 90 vertical feet lower than the true summit.
 The slope eases considerably when you reach 8,050 feet.
 Go left/west here then northwest/right-ish, staying on the open terrain of the south side of the forested summit area.
 The elongated north-to-south summit area is thickly forested with both pines and aspens and includes thick veg and willows to boot.

 When you reach the top of the West Ridge, you are standing on the L/W edge of the forest.
 The high point is just inside the forest in the middle of three massive pine trees here.
-You can stand amongst these three behemoths on a nice bed of pine needles.
+You can stand among these three behemoths on a nice bed of pine needles.
 There were no signs of previous ascent.
 Just to be sure that I had found the high point/true summit, I laboriously bushwhacked N through the thick forest of the elongated summit plateau to find a higher point, but there was nothing higher.
 The summit of Peak 8140 offers stunning views of Rattlesnake Canyon and the LONG West Ridge of this peak.